 These requirements all address the appropriate management of cryptographic keys used by the specified cryptographic function and are not part of the Smartcard IC Platform Protection Profile.
 Most requirements concerning key management shall be fulfilled by the environment since the Smartcard Embedded Software is designed for a specific application context and uses the cryptographic functions provided by the TOE.

-In the following the dependencies are discussed separately for the 3DES, the RSA and the ECC algorithm.
+In the following the dependencies are discussed separately for the: